danilo-montes-code/Minecraft-Villager-Trade-Data/README.md

 * ask to write output to a file
 * start menu
     * display all trades
-    * search by item wanted
+    * search by item wanted by villager
-    * search by item given
+    * search by item given by villager
     * search by profession
     * check for updates
         * update data
 * different display options (simple, complex, full)
 * command line args for quick use

 ## Using the script
 Download the code, and in the base directory, `/Minecraft-Villager-Trade-Data-1.x.x`, create the virtual environment and install dependencies: